AnnieMcMahon/css-cheatsheet/README.md

 # CSS Cheatsheet
-Codecademy project: create a cheatsheet using HTML and CSS
+## Codecademy project: create a cheatsheet using HTML and CSS

+This is my first Codecademy portfolio project to practice HTML and CSS.

-I chose to display the many different ways of using color in css.
+For this project, I chose to display the many different ways of using color in css.